Mixyy2000/KiraDDoS/README.md

 # KiraDDoS
-KiraDDoS is a very powerful Http Flood tool,use it properly.
+KiraDDoS is a very powerful HTTP Flood tool,use it properly.

 # You Will Need
 -python with pip(python version must be 3.x.x)